Douglas-042/douglas-042/docs/LITE.md

   than collecting a partial picture.
 - **Live-system impact:** running this touches file access times and Prefetch.
   If forensic soundness matters, image the disk first.
-- The report is typically a few hundred KB. `Ctrl+F` is your friend — start with the PROCESSES, PERSISTENCE and NETWORK sections.
+- The report typically runs a few hundred KB. `Ctrl+F` is your friend — start with the PROCESSES, PERSISTENCE and NETWORK sections.
 - Prefetch entries are listed, not parsed.
 Run counts and execution timestamps require Douglas-042.